Contributing

 Local WordPress Site With XDebug

-Use the environment variable USING_XDEBUG to start the docker image and WordPress with xdebug configured to use port 9003 to communicated with your IDE.
+Use the environment variable USING_XDEBUG to start the Docker image and WordPress with XDebug configured to use port 9003 to communicate with your IDE.

 export USING_XDEBUG=1